LPardue/draft-pardue-masque-dgram-priority/draft-pardue-masque-dgram-priority.md

 considerations on top of those presented in {{Section 10 of PRIORITY}}.

-It is RECOMMENDED that, when possible, servers send higher urgency HTTP datagrams before lower urgency datagrams.
+It is RECOMMENDED that, when possible, servers respect the datagram-urgency parameter, sending higher-urgency HTTP datagrams before lower-urgency datagrams.

-Where streams and datagrams have equal urgency and datagram-urgency, it is RECOMMENDED that servers alternate emitting HTTP datagrams and stream bytes.
-Where servers implement the recommendations in {{Section 10 of PRIORITY}}, alternating between datagram and stream data will result in fair scheduling.
-This recommendation holds whether stream are incremental or not.
+Where streams and datagrams have equal urgency and datagram-urgency respectively, a server needs to decide how to divide the available sending capacity between stream and datagram data.
+Strict or static preference for one type of data over another (e.g., datagrams first, then streams) could lead to suboptimal results at the client, depending on the nature of the data.
+This is a form of starvation, as defined in {{Section 10 of PRIORITY}}.
+It applies whether the streams are incremental or not.

+Similarly, if datagrams are used for HTTP proxying and there are multiple context IDs in use for different purposes, those purposes might interfere or starve each other if they have the equal datagram-urgency.

+It is RECOMMENDED that servers avoid such starvation where possible.
+The method for doing so is an implementation decision.
+One approach is to divide the available bandwidth between stream and datagram data in some fixed or dynamic ratio.
+For instance, a server could choose to generate two classes of application data QUIC packets: STREAM-frame-only packets and DATAGRAM-only-frame packets.
+The server can control the capacity ratio split by managing the frequency of the packet classes.
+A simple alternating strategy would result in a roughly 50/50 split, while other frequencies would produce different ratios.

-It is RECOMMENDED that servers schedule DATAGRAM capsules the same as response data.
+When HTTP datagrams are carried in DATAGRAM capsules.
+It is RECOMMENDED that servers schedule the capsules in the manner expected for response data; see
+{{Section 10 of PRIORITY}}.

 # Retransmission Scheduling

 {{Section 12 of PRIORITY}} provides guidance about scheduling of retransmission data vs. new data.
 Since QUIC datagrams are not retransmitted, endpoints that prioritize QUIC stream retransmission data could delay datagrams.
 Furthermore, since DATAGRAM capsules are sent as stream data, they **are** subject to retransmission and could also delay native QUIC datagrams.

 # Security Considerations

 There are believed to be no additional considerations to those presented in
-{{!PRIORITY}}.
+{{PRIORITY}}.

 # IANA Considerations